LiyrAstroph/MICA2/docs/getting_started.rst

   FileDir                   ./
   DataFile                  data/data.txt

-  FlagUniformVarParams      0                # whether each dataset has the same variability parameters

-  FlagUniformTranFuns       0                # whether each dataset has the same line parameters.
-                                             # note that different lines have different parameters.
+  FlagLongtermTrend         1                # Longterm trend in light curves, use a polynomial to fit
+                                             # input the order of the polynomial, e.g.,
+                                             # 0, constant  (default)
+                                             # 1, linear line
+                                             # 2, conic line
+                                             # Use the default if you do not know this.

-  LagLimitLow               0.0              # lower limit of the range of time lag to be explored LagLimitUpp               10.0             # upper limit of the range of time lag to be explored
+  LagLimitLow               0.0              # lower limit of the range of time lag to be explored LagLimitUpp               5.0              # upper limit of the range of time lag to be explored
+                                             # can be negative

-  NumGaussianLow            2                # lower limit of number of Gaussians NumGaussianUpp            2                # upper limit of number of Gaussians
+  NumGaussianLow            1                # lower limit of number of Gaussians NumGaussianUpp            1                # upper limit of number of Gaussians

-  FlagConSysErr             1                # 0, not include systematic error of continuum; 1, include
+  FlagConSysErr             0                # 0, not include systematic error of continuum; 1, include
-  FlagLineSysErr            1                # 0, not include systematic error of line; 1, include
+  FlagLineSysErr            0                # 0, not include systematic error of line; 1, include

   TypeLagPrior              0                # type of lag prior for each Gaussians.
                                              # 0,  limit0 < lag0 < lag1 < lag2 <... < limit1
                                              #